stackct/toxic/docs/pickle.md

 Steps can be repeated by using a `foreach` block. `foreach` will repeat the step for each item in the list.
 The list can be a comma separated string value, an array list, or an interpolated value from the output of another step.
 Use the `{{ each }}` variable to reference the item of the current iteration.
-NOTE: At this time the output variables from a step containing a foreach will only contain the step output produced from the last iteration of the step.
+The foreach block will replace your single step with several pickle tests.
+Use array notation when referencing the output variables from the repeated step.

 Example using a statically defined string: step "ForeachFunc", "item", {